 Nominees must be a member of an A.A. group located in one of the five New York City Boroughs or in Westchester County.
-The closing date for nominating a speaker for the 2016 Bill W. Dinner is May 30th, 2016.
+The closing date for nominating a speaker for the 2019 Bill W. Dinner was July 31st, 2019.
 Mail or fax (212-647-1648) nominations to the New York Inter-Group office.

 On the afternoon of the Bill W. Dinner there is an Old Timers meeting starting at 1:00 PM, ending at 3:00pm.
 There will also be a showing of several videos, including “Bill’s Own Story” starting at 3:30pm.
 No tickets are necessary for the afternoon events.
 The events are free.
 A Seventh Tradition collection will be taken.

 If I serve on the Bill W. Dinner Hospitality Committee, will I receive a free Dinner ticket?

 No volunteer or Steering Committee Member receives a free Bill W. Dinner ticket for performing A.A. service.
 However we really appreciate all who do service to make this event happen.

 Is there a dress code for the Bill W. Dinner?